bgabbasov/menta-0.3/doc/analysis/perceiving-modelling.md

 relation
 ```
 ```
-Request = what is Wordfinder Business Economical Response =
+Request = what is Wordfinder
+Response =
 The term 'wordfinder' means a thesaurus organized to help you find the word you want but cannot think of
 ```